-We introduce two techniques, length perturbation and n-best based label smoothing, in this paper to improve generalization of deep neural network (DNN) acoustic models for automatic speech recognition (ASR).
-Length perturbation is a data augmentation algorithm that randomly drops or inserts frames of an utterance to alter the length of the speech feature sequence.
-N-best based label smoothing injects noise to ground truth labels with probability in the training in order to avoid overfitting where noisy labels are generated by n-best hypotheses.
-We evaluate these two techniques extensively on the 300-hour Switchboard (SWB300) dataset and an in-house 500-hour Japanese (JAP500) dataset using recurrent neural network transducer (RNNT) acoustic models for ASR.
-We show that both techniques are helpful to improve the generalization of RNNT models individually and they can also be complementary.
-In particular, it yields good improvements over a strong SWB300 baseline and gives the state-of-art result on SWB300 under RNNT models.
+We introduce two techniques, length perturbation and n-best based label smoothing, to improve generalization of deep neural network (DNN) acoustic models for automatic speech recognition (ASR).
+Length perturbation is a data augmentation algorithm that randomly drops and inserts frames of an utterance to alter the length of the speech feature sequence.
+N-best based label smoothing randomly injects noise to ground truth labels during training in order to avoid overfitting, where the noisy labels are generated from n-best hypotheses.
+We evaluate these two techniques extensively on the 300-hour Switchboard (SWB300) dataset and an in-house 500-hour Japanese (JPN500) dataset using recurrent neural network transducer (RNNT) acoustic models for ASR.
+We show that both techniques improve the generalization of RNNT models individually and they can also be complementary.
+In particular, they yield good improvements over a strong SWB300 baseline and give state-of-art performance on SWB300 using RNNT models.